 Do you want to enable or disable virtual keyboard in Windows 10?
 The Windows 10 system has the On-Screen Keyboard app which appears the same as the physical keyboard.

-Virtual Keyboard is an application which provides a visual keyboard on your display screen that can be used in place of a physical keyboard.
+Virtual Keyboard is an application that provides a visual keyboard on your display screen that can be used in place of a physical keyboard.

 Methods to Enable or Disable Virtual Keyboard in Windows 10: